 Playa El Cañuela

 Another beach that’s relatively unknown to foreign visitors, El Cañuela may not have the whitest – or softest – sand, but it certainly delivers a relaxing beach experience.
 This hidden gem is just 10 miles or so east of Nerja, at the foot of the Maro cliffs (a designated nature reserve) and you’ll need to take the track on foot to access these super-clear waters.
-The snorkelling and diving is excellent here.
+The snorkelling and diving are excellent here.